Vachon makes successful debut as UMaine’s fill-in head coach

 BANGOR, Maine — The last time Amy Vachon was a head coach, she led the former Catherine McAuley High School of Portland to the Class A schoolgirl basketball state championship in 2011.

-She returned to a head coach role while filling in for ailing University of Maine head coach Richard Barron on Saturday afternoon and guided the Black Bears to a convincing 72-40 America East victory over the University of Maryland Baltimore County at the Cross Insurance Center.
+She returned to a head coach role while filling in for ailing University of Maine women’s basketball head coach Richard Barron on Saturday afternoon, and she guided the Black Bears to a convincing 72-40 America East victory over the University of Maryland, Baltimore County, at the Cross Insurance Center in Bangor.

 The former Cony High of Augusta and UMaine star guard is in her sixth year as an assistant coach at her alma mater.
 She was promoted to associate head coach last May.

-“It was a little strange,” said Vachon.
+“It was a little strange,” Vachon said.
 “But it was all four of us doing it.
 I was the one standing up once in awhile but it was the whole staff that was coaching that game.

 Vachon was referring to assistant coaches Edniesha Curry, Samantha Baranowski and Jhasmin Player.